RealMepon/CrushCrush-cheat/README.md

 3. open the .exe or the .cpp in your IDE
 4. Have fun xD

+Features of the paid version:

+early updates
+nsfw-unlocker
+more tips
+personal support

 Disclaimer: This program is for education only i am not responsible for any damage.